|

 dropped while Kate was remanded in custody.
 She was transferred to Newgate

-prison to save the long journey by horse drawn prison van across London each day for her
+prison to save the journey by horse drawn prison van across London each day for

 Trial.